Last updated in September 2018

 There is a long tradition of cooperation between universities, research centres and cultural institutions.
 Germany’s Federal Ministry of Food and Agriculture and Uruguay’s Ministry of Livestock, Agriculture and Fisheries are working closely together on agricultural research.

-Thanks to its programme of events, the Goethe Institut in Montevideo, now in its 50th year, is an established and recognised feature of the Uruguayan capital’s cultural scene.
+The Goethe Institut in Montevideo, now in its 50th year, is an established and recognised feature of the Uruguayan capital’s cultural scene.
 Its German courses are very well attended and demand is constantly growing.

 In 2013, the Deutsche Schule Montevideo was certified as an Excellent German School Abroad by the Central Agency for Schools Abroad (ZfA) and the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany.
 Founded in 1857, it is the oldest German school abroad in Latin America, offering both the German higher education entrance qualification (Abitur) and the Uruguayan equivalent.
 The school currently has some 1600 pupils (including kindergarten children).
 German is currently taught as an optional subject at two state schools in Uruguay under the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).

 Cultural relations between Germany and Uruguay were institutionalised by a cultural agreement that has been in force since 8 May 1989.
 Cultural exchange is given substance by music and artistic events, measures to promote the German language (Netzwerk Deutsch) and by traditional events organised by the country’s German associations.
-Sports promotion is also an important element of bilateral exchange.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.